nerdschoolbergen/javascript-best-practices/exercise-3/README.md

 ### 2.2.0 - Function scope and hoisting

+#### 2.2.0.1 - Modifying variables outside a function from the inside

 :book: As we saw in the last task, we can access variables created _outside_ a function.

 Let's try changing the code a bit by assigning a value to `myMessage` inside the function and logging out the value of `myMessage` in the last line.
 Remember to remove the second `console.log()` statement inside the function as well: